tomlyttelton/iris/PRD.md

 ## 1. Product Overview

-Iris is a voice-based personal research assistant designed for the MCP and A2A Hackathon.
+Iris is a voice-based personal research assistant designed for the [MCP and A2A Hackathon](https://mcp-and-a2a-hackathon.devpost.com/).
+This event challenges participants to build multimodal AI agents capable of advanced reasoning and autonomous decision-making to solve complex, real-world enterprise challenges.
+Participants are encouraged to utilize at least three sponsor tools in their projects, with a total of \$19,500 in cash prizes available.

 Users interact with Iris via phone calls to request research, such as gathering different viewpoints on a news story.
 Iris processes the query, conducts research, summarizes findings, and calls the user back with results using VAPI’s voice AI platform.

 ## 2. Key Features